 Strand Two -

 I challenge executives to consider, maybe for the first time, the foundational building blocks of great leadership — values, expectations, purpose, style, and presence.
 Consider an executive who intentionally describes for herself or himself and for others (subordinates, peers, bosses, boards) what he or she believes and then notices when these building blocks come into play.
 When this happens, several important things follow.
 She sets an example and teaches with every interaction.
 He shapes the organization and manages the culture.
 She invites others to hold her accountable to her own standards.
 Edgar H. Schein once said "The only thing of real importance that leaders do is to create and manage culture.
 If you do not manage culture, it manages you, and you may not even know of the extent to which this is happening."
-Intentionality is the only way to knowingly create culture and effectively manage yourself and others.
+Acting intentionally is the only way to knowingly create culture and effectively manage yourself and others.
 Remember, what you are is what you'll get for good or bad.
 Notice — Choose — Act.